Cole: I wish I'd enjoyed my career more

 It was a decision that received Sir Alex Ferguson’s reluctant blessing and led to the Nottingham-born striker completing his haul of major domestic trophies.

-“I always believed I was good enough to play in one major tournament and I was trying to force my way into the World Cup squad that year,
+“I always believed I was good enough to play in one major tournament and I was trying to force my way into the World Cup squad that year," he said.

 “I went to see the gaffer and he’d say: ‘Get out, I’m not talking to you!’
 I was saying to the boss: ‘I need to move on, I need to play games’ and he would just say I’m not selling you.